-> The film was inspired by a factual series on the settling of the West of the same name that had appeared in 'LIFE' magazine and which had been followed by a identically titled 2-LP set of western songs sung mostly by Bing Crosby and Rosemary Clooney.
-Many of the songs on the record album were also used in the film soundtrack, like "Bound for the Promised Land" and "What Was Your Name in the States?"
+The film was inspired by a factual series of the same name on the settling of the West that had appeared in "Life" magazine and that had been followed by a identically titled two-album set of western songs sung mostly by Bing Crosby and Rosemary Clooney.
+Many of the songs on the album were also used in the film soundtrack, like "Bound for the Promised Land" and "What Was Your Name in the States?"

-As part of their collaboration with Metro-Goldwyn-Mayer, Cinerama agreed to modify their system by reducing the frame rate to 24 frames per second (the industry standard) so that this film would have an exhibition life after its Cinerama engagements.
+As part of its collaboration with MGM, Cinerama agreed to modify its system by reducing the frame rate to 24 per second (the industry standard) so that this film would have an exhibition life after its Cinerama engagements.

 During his narration at the beginning of the film, Spencer Tracy refers to Native Americans as "primitive man".
 This statement is still on the DVD version, although it could be considered racist today.